White Line Disease in Horses

 Treatment and Prevention

-A critical element of treatment is to address and resolve causes of hoof wall distortion and to unload the diseased area of hoof damage.
-Diseased tissue is debrided and removed to get back to healthy tissue with a solid attachment of lamellae to the hoof wall.
+A critical element of treatment is addressing and resolving causes of hoof wall distortion and unloading the diseased area of hoof damage.
+The veterinarian or farrier will debride and remove the diseased tissue to get back to healthy tissue with a solid attachment of lamellae to the hoof wall.
 Infection begins at the ground and moves upward, so debridement follows this path.

-Usually, debridement does not extend into bleeding tissue since white line disease tends to affect non-sensitive tissues of the foot.
+Usually, debridement does not extend into bleeding tissue, because white line disease typically doesn’t affect nonsensitive tissues of the foot.

-Growth of healthy hoof horn relies on continuity of pressure—one strategy is to affix a horseshoe that bridges missing portions of the diseased hoof that have been removed.
+Continuity of pressure is key to growing healthy hoof horn.
+One strategy is to affix a horseshoe that bridges missing portions of the diseased hoof that have been removed.
 A horseshoe also minimizes weight bearing on the sole.
-It is recommended to have a plan in place for applying a shoe prior to removal of extensive portions of hoof wall.
+Have a plan in place for applying a shoe before removing extensive portions of the hoof wall.

-Depending on the location of diseased tissue, an egg-bar shoe might provide a protective advantage, or a glue-on shoe might be the appliance of choice.
+Depending on the location of diseased tissue, an egg-bar shoe might provide a protective advantage.
+A glue-on shoe might be another appliance of choice.

 Although it is tempting to replace a hoof defect with polymethylmethacrylate composite, this tends to be counterproductive in these cases.
-Heat from curing of a composite material potentially drives organisms deeper into the hoof, and infection can “simmer” beneath the composite without notice until the horse becomes overtly lame from a building infection.
+Heat from curing of a composite material potentially drives organisms deeper into the hoof.
+Infection can “simmer” beneath the composite unnoticed until the horse becomes overtly lame from a building infection.

-In addition, it is important to keep the horse’s feet dry by eliminating wet areas in the paddock or turnout, such as puddles by the water tank from gutter run-off or puddled wet spots that collect on uneven ground.
+In addition, it is important to keep the horse’s feet dry by eliminating wet areas in the paddock or turnout, such as puddles by the water tank, gutter run-off, or wet spots that collect on uneven ground.

-The horse should not be turned out into wet or dewy grass, mud, or pasture along creek areas.
-Provide clean bedding and change it frequently to avoid build-up of urine and manure, which contribute to degradation of hoof horn through contact.
+Affected horses should not be turned out in wet or dewy grass, mud, or pasture along creek areas.
+They should have clean bedding that’s changed frequently to avoid the build-up of urine and manure, which can further degrade the hoof horn through contact.

-Foot cleaning is accomplished using a wire brush and debridement when necessary.
-Although plenty of commercial topical medications are available, studies have demonstrated that a white line disease-affected hoof benefits more from wire brushing than from topical treatments, provided bad tissue is debrided and the hoof is kept clean and dry.
+Use a wire brush and debridement for hoof cleaning when necessary.
+Although plenty of commercial topical medications are available, studies have demonstrated that a hoof with white line disease benefits more from wire brushing than from topical treatments, provided bad tissue is debrided and the hoof is kept clean and dry.

-At times, the use of iodine, methylene blue, or Thrushbuster as a dye marker might help to outline diseased areas that need further debridement.
+At times, the use of iodine, methylene blue, or Thrushbuster as a dye marker might help outline diseased areas needing further debridement.

-Prevention relies on maintaining a clean, dry hoof along with regular farrier care, relief of hoof distortions, and exploration of any suspect area of the sole that appears compromised.
+Prevention involves maintaining a clean, dry hoof along with regular farrier care, relief of hoof distortions, and exploration of any suspect area of the sole that appears compromised.

-Horseshoes can hide insiduous problems, so a farrier has an important role in identifying syspect areas within the sole and near the white line when shoes are pulled and the hooves are trimmed.
-Horses that have developed white line disease are also prone to recurrence, so those horses must be monitored regularly.
+Horseshoes can hide insidious problems, so farriers play an important role in identifying suspect areas within the sole and near the white line when pulling shoes and trimming hooves.
+Horses that have developed white line disease are also prone to recurrence, so monitor those horses regularly.

 Hoof wall displaying white line disease